hmrc/pbik-frontend/README.md

 #####Configuration
 -----
-survey.url - Feedback page location when the user signs out of the service enabled.warning.overview - Overview page banner to be shown when annual tax coding is about to start (21 December) enabled.cy - Enable CY registrations (Caution when enabling, needs to be dicussed with DSM/ stakeholders) enabled.eil - Exclusion functionality enabled unsupported.biks.cy - Which benefits can't be registered in CY (Caution, may need NPS config change prior to changing here) unsupported.biks.cy1 - Which benefits can't be registered in CY+1 (Caution, may need NPS config change prior to changing here) decommissioned.biks - Which benefits no longer exist
+survey.url - Feedback page location when the user signs out of the service <br />
+enabled.warning.overview - Overview page banner to be shown when annual tax coding is about to start (21 December) <br />
+enabled.cy - Enable CY registrations (Caution when enabling, needs to be dicussed with DSM/ stakeholders) <br />
+enabled.eil - Exclusion functionality enabled <br />
+unsupported.biks.cy - Which benefits can't be registered in CY (Caution, may need NPS config change prior to changing here) <br />
+unsupported.biks.cy1 - Which benefits can't be registered in CY+1 (Caution, may need NPS config change prior to changing here) <br />
+decommissioned.biks - Which benefits no longer exist <br />

 ###Navigation